Skip to content ↓

 21 Days Lost

-This policy meets the requirements of Working Together to Improve School Attendance from the Department for Education (DfE), and refers to the DfE’s statutory guidance on School Attendance Parental Responsibility Measures.
+This policy meets the requirements of the statutory guidance: Working Together to Improve School Attendance from the Department for Education (DfE), and refers to the DfE’s statutory guidance on School Attendance Parental Responsibility Measures.
 These documents are drawn from the following legislation setting out the legal powers and duties that govern school attendance:

 - Part 6 of The Education Act 1996